 The accommodation on the Kokoda Track is very basic.
 Jungle camps and campsites along the Kokoda Track are basic at best.

 The Guest House accommodations are open-air huts with no mosquito protection.
 Guest House accommodation is not always available, so we will camp at the best available campsites.
 We recommend tents for privacy and mosquito protection.

-The temperature will range from 24-28 degrees under the canopy and up to 32 degrees out in the open areas.
-The night time temperature will range from 18 degrees in the lower sections down to 8 degrees in the higher areas like Mt Bellamy.
+- The temperature will range from 24-28 degrees under the canopy and up to 32 degrees out in the open areas.
+The nighttime temperature will range from 18 degrees in the lower sections down to 4 (or lower) degrees in the higher areas like Mt Bellamy.
 Humidity will range 80% – 95%

 Deposit – Your deposit payment is due when your booking is confirmed.
 Kokoda Spirit will provide you with a Booking Confirmation letter.